 A note from the writer: “This post was originally written in the Spring of 2014, the first drafted was created with information sourced from books, but after a few second thoughts I decided to send that first draft to Richard Schwinn, the great-grandson of Ignaz Schwinn; after all, who would know more about the history of the Schwinn family then Richard?
 His response was both illuminating and showed the innate knowledge that comes from being born into such a rich legacy.
 The end result is this post which is partially written in Richard Schwinn’s own voice and edited today on our 122 birthday with knowledge that only comes from living the brand that Ignaz Schwinn created.”

 By the time Ignaz was beginning his apprenticeship the High-Wheeler, also known as the Ordinary, was the latest and greatest trend in bike design.
 Bikes at this time were still lacking in chain technology which meant that each pedal moved you exactly one rotation in distance forward, it seemed logical then that a large wheel meant a larger rotation and a faster, more efficient, all be it dangerous ride.
 It is presumed that Ignaz himself spent a lot of time during his early twenties working with the Ordinary bike design, but he found himself draw to the new innovative designs of the Safety bicycle conceptualized by James Starley of England to be worth more of his attention.
 The Safety bicycle reduced the size of the front wheel and added the modern concept of a chain connected to gears, to a model that began to look much more like the bicycles we see today.
 In his free time Ignaz tinkered with the Safety bicycle adding and improving upon the concept until one day he decided to show his own designs to a man named Henrick Kleyer.
-Kleyer hired Ignaz and together they produced some of the very first Safetys in Germany.
+Kleyer hired Ignaz and together they produced some of the very first Safety bicycles in Germany.

 The man Ignaz met was named Adolf Fredrick William Arnold.
-He was 11 years older than Ignaz and after cofounding the Arnold Brothers’ meat market, in 1864; he had become a very successful Chicago investor and a president of Haymarket Produce Bank.
-He knew opportunity when he saw it and with the sales and popularity continuing to rise in the bicycle industry he grabbed on.
+He was 11 years older than Ignaz and after co-founding the Arnold Brothers’ meat market, in 1864; Arnold had become a very successful Chicago investor as well as the president of Haymarket Produce Bank.
+Arnold knew a great opportunity when he saw it and with the sales and popularity continuing to rise in the bicycle industry he latched on.

 In the late 1800’s the world had gone crazy for bicycles.
-With bicycles finally designed in a model that could be used by the general public, millions of Americans were buying and riding bicycles for the convenience, leisure, and also for the trend that had awakened in the heart of the people and publications of the day.
-Bicycle races saw a growing increase in attendance and at one point the crowds following these races were larger than the audiences of baseball.
-Women found an increased freedom of expression that came with independent transportation and led to a fashion overhaul in women’s clothing, and some say increased confidence for further women’s rights.
+With bicycles finally designed in a manner that could be used by the general public safety, millions of Americans were buying and riding bicycles for their convenience, leisure, and freedom to move.
+Bicycle races saw a growing increase in attendance, at one point the crowds at these races were larger than the audiences of baseball.
+Women found an increased freedom of expression that came with independent transportation which led to a fashion overhaul in women’s clothing, and some say increased confidence for further women’s rights.
 Roads began to be paved and whole clubs became devoted to cycling.
 People were enamored with the thrill and freedom that could be obtained with two wheels.

-Henry Ford released the Ford Model A in 1903; 2 years later it was apparent that adults had stopped cycling.
+In 1903, Henry Ford released the Ford Model A; 2 years later it was apparent that adults had stopped cycling.
 Sales plummeted and only a dozen companies survived.
 With demand for bicycles stagnating, Ignaz remained aggressive about building market share, buying out small companies and, by 1908, buying Arnold out.

 In 1911, Ignaz bought Excelsior Motor Manufacturing & Supply Company, a timely purchase since the motorcycle business exploded over the next 20 years.
 Excelsior quickly gained renown after the Excelsior model X clocked in with a record 100 mph speed, in 1912.
 Ignaz seemed to find new joy in this venture.
 In 1914 he built what was then the largest motorcycle factory in the world and also bought a then popular, but unprofitable Henderson Brothers Motorcycle Company.
 Ignaz merged these two brands and created Excelsior-Henderson.
 This new combined motorcycle brand soon became known for its excellent engineering as well as its luxury looks that helped launch Excelsior-Henderson to a poll position as one of the top 3 motorcycle companies behind Harley-Davidson and Indian.